eizedev/AirConnect-Synology/README.md

 #### Editing config files using your PC

-If you want to edit your `config.xml` or `config_cast.xml` file from your computer using a network share (SMB) you need to `allow symlinks` in your SMB configuration on your synology NAS device.
+If you want to edit your `config.xml` or `config-cast.xml` file from your computer using a network share (SMB) you need to `allow symlinks` in your SMB configuration on your synology NAS device.

 `Settings/Control Panel` - `File Services` - `SMB` - `Advanced Settings`